PoemaIX/KSKB-IX/docs/index-en.md

 # Poema IX

 ## Introduction
-Poema IX is a non-profit distributed [Virtual IXP](https://bgp.tools/kb/virtual-ixp) located and run at my home.
+Poema IX is a non-profit distributed [Virtual IXP](https://bgp.tools/kb/virtual-ixp) in Taiwan.
 It serves to provide BGP hobbyists with a platform to learn and experiment with real life networking.

 This IX provides OSI Layer 2 Ethernet Switching service.
 For the switching network, we refer to `IX LAN`, `IX peering LAN` or `Peering LAN` in the following sections.